Whitechapel murders: Rose Mylett

-On Thursday 20 December 1888, a patrolling constable found the strangled body of 26-year-old prostitute Rose Mylett in Clarke's Yard, off Poplar High Street.
-Mylett (born Catherine Milett and known as Drunken Lizzie Davis and Fair Alice Downey) had lodged at 18 George Street, as had Emma Smith.
+On Thursday 20 December 1888, a patrolling constable found the strangled body of a 26-year-old prostitute, Rose Mylett, in Clarke's Yard, off Poplar High Street.
+Mylett (born Catherine Milett and known as Drunken Lizzie Davis, as well as Fair Alice Downey) had lodged at 18 George Street, as had Emma Smith.

 Four doctors who examined Mylett's body thought she had been murdered, but Robert Anderson thought she had accidentally hanged herself on the collar of her dress while in a drunken stupor.
-At Anderson's request Dr Bond examined Mylett's body, and he agreed with Anderson.
+At Anderson's request, Bond examined Mylett's body, and he agreed with Anderson.
 Commissioner Monro also suspected it was a suicide or natural death as there were no signs of a struggle.
 The coroner, Wynne Baxter, told the inquest jury that "there is no evidence to show that death was the result of violence".
 Nevertheless, the jury returned a verdict of "wilful murder against some person or persons unknown" and the case was added to the Whitechapel file.

 Alice McKenzie

 Alice McKenzie, 40, lived in a lodging-house at 52 Gun Street.

-Alice McKenzie was possibly a prostitute, and was murdered at about 12:40 am on Wednesday 17 July 1889 in Castle Alley, Whitechapel.
-Like most of the previous murders, her left carotid artery was severed from left to right and there were wounds on her abdomen.
+Alice McKenzie, possibly a prostitute, was murdered at about 12:40 am on Wednesday 17 July 1889 in Castle Alley, Whitechapel.
+As in most of the previous murders, her left carotid artery was severed from left to right and there were wounds on her abdomen.
 Her wounds were not as deep as in previous murders, and a shorter blade was used.
 Commissioner Monro and one of the pathologists examining the body, Bond, believed this to be a Ripper murder, though another of the pathologists, Phillips, and Robert Anderson disagreed, as did Inspector Abberline.

-Later writers are also divided, and either suggest that McKenzie was a Ripper victim, or that the unknown murderer tried to make it look like a Ripper killing to deflect suspicion from himself.
+Later writers are also divided and suggest either that McKenzie was a Ripper victim or that the unknown murderer tried to make it look like a Ripper killing to deflect suspicion from himself.
 At the inquest, Coroner Baxter acknowledged both possibilities, and concluded: "There is great similarity between this and the other class of cases, which have happened in this neighbourhood, and if the same person has not committed this crime, it is clearly an imitation of the other cases."